DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 ### Using a separate GOV&#8203;.&#8203;UK Notify account

-At the moment, we use the same GOV&#8203;.&#8203;UK Notify account to send emails from the ‘Publish teacher training courses’, ‘Manage teacher training applications’ and ‘Register trainee teachers’.
-This means our emails are sent from “Becoming a Teacher”.
+We use the same GOV&#8203;.&#8203;UK Notify account for the ‘Publish teacher training courses’, ‘Manage teacher training applications’ and ‘Register trainee teachers’ services.

-This makes it harder for users to distinguish emails received from different services.
-As a temporary solution we’re appending “- manage teacher training applications” to every subject line.
+This means all emails have “Becoming a Teacher” as the ‘from address’.
+This makes it harder to distinguish emails received from different services.

+As a temporary solution we’ll append “- manage teacher training applications” to the subject line.

-In future we want to have a unique from address for each service.
+In future we want to have a unique ‘from address’ for each service.

 ### Giving users tailored content depending on whether they have certain permissions